Australia joins US in diplomatic boycott of Beijing Olympics | DW | 07.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Australian Prime Minister Scott Morrison has said government officials will not attend the Beijing Olympics over human rights issues.
-The move comes after the US announced its own diplomatic boycott.
+Australian Prime Minister Morrison has said government officials will not attend the Beijing Olympics over human rights issues.
+China's Foreign Ministry replied that "nobody cares" if Australian officials are there.

 Australian Prime Minister Scott Morrison announced Wednesday that government officials would not attend the Winter Olympics in Beijing, joining the US in a diplomatic boycott of the premier global sporting event.